buildingbeautifuluis/buildingbeautifuluis.github.io/03-Chapter-3-Information-Architecture.md

 Alexander has created **an index of patterns which we can combine, like a language, to build whatever we desire**.
 Replace ‘building’ (house) with ‘digital product’ (website or application) and a great deal of Alexander’s thinking maps over.

+\* Although ‘A Pattern Language’ is widely credited to Christopher Alexander (as the lead author of the book) it was actually co-authored by Sara Ishikawa and Murray Silverstein, with the assistance of Max Jacobson, Ingrid Fiksdahl-King and Shlomo Angel.

 ### Many patterns form a language…

-**If you’re reading this pre-draft content.
-All of the above I’m more or less happy with.
-I’m working on the final part of Section 1 just now, so it’s a bit of a work in progress.
-There’s a lot here, but it needs to be knocked into shape.**

-Just as Alexander created a 1,171 page including 253 cross-referenced patterns, so too, **we – as user interface designers – can create our own indices, gathering examples of patterns that work**.
+Just as Alexander created a 1,171 page book including 253 cross-referenced patterns, so too, **we – as user interface designers – can create our own indices, gathering examples of user interface patterns that work**.

 Put simply: We can **build our own encyclopaedia of examples** (similar to Smith’s work with Pattern Tap).
 This encyclopaedia will prove incredibly valuable over time as you encounter new problems and new challenges.